 companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate, and

-a “relevant Trustee” means any Trustee or former Trustee of the Association or an associated Association.
+a “relevant Steering Committee member ” means any Steering Committee member or former Steering Committee member of the Association or an associated Association.

 INSURANCE

-39 (1) The Trustees may decide to purchase and maintain insurance, at the expense of the Association, for the benefit of any relevant Trustee in respect of any relevant loss.
+39 (1) The Steering Committee may decide to purchase and maintain insurance, at the expense of the Association, for the benefit of any relevant Steering Committee member in respect of any relevant loss.

 (2) In this article—

-a “relevant Trustee” means any Trustee or former Trustee of the Association or an associated Association,
+a “relevant Steering Committee member ” means any Steering Committee member or former Steering Committee member of the Association or an associated Association,

-a “relevant loss” means any loss or liability which has been or may be incurred by a relevant Trustee in connection with that Trustee's duties or powers in relation to the Association, any associated Association or any pension fund or employees' share scheme of the Association or associated Association, and
+a “relevant loss” means any loss or liability which has been or may be incurred by a relevant Steering Committee member in connection with that Steering Committee member’s duties or powers in relation to the Association, any associated Association, and

 companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.